jeroen79/esp-brew-engine/README.md

 ## Planned Features (possible)

-- Dns server so when in AP mode the resolving the hostname works.
+- Add support for ° Fahrenheit
+- PWA manifest and basic service worker.
 - Make pidLoopTime configurable.
 - Separate Pump controls? or is current functionality sufficient?
 - Backup and Restore config data.
 - Resume maish from custom timepoint.
 - Loading MaishSchedule from beer xml?, or online apps. (brewfather?)
 - Notification of when to add hops or take action? (via webinterface speech?)
-- PWA manifest and basic service worker.
+- Dns server so when in AP mode the resolving the hostname works.
 - HW Display (show temp/target).
 - HW Control Buttons (emergecy stop, stop/start stir?).